brendawon/algos-data-structures/Notes/Sorting.md

 - Better than bubble sort only to reduce some memory as not as many swaps are being made
 - Big O = O(n^2)
+- Still inefficient even if data is almost sorted
+- Space is constant, O(1)

 ## Insertion Sort

+Gradually creates a larger left half which is always sorted (by inserting values in the correct spot)

+- Big O = O(n^2)
+- Works well with almost sorted data
+- Space is constant, O(1)